AtomGraph/Core/README.md

 Linked Data API
 --------------
 * low-level access to remote Linked Data resources and SPARQL endpoints
-* JAX-RS interfaces and implementations of a Linked Data platform (so far read-only)
+* JAX-RS interfaces and implementations of a Linked Data resources
 * JAX-RS providers for input and output of RDF data

 Documentation